Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

 \subsection{Reduced Wigner function}

 The first step in measuring the ``quantumness" of these perturbations is to construct the Wigner function, which is a tool used in the quantum mechanics to represent the state of a quantum system in phase space.
-It is a quasi-probability distribution because it can take on negative values, unlike a true probability distribution.
-This negative valued feature makes it a useful tool for studying quantum systems, especially for the system which does not have classical analogue.
-It can also be used to calculate expectation values of observables and generate phase-space representations of quantum states~\cite{Hillery:1983ms,case2008wigner}.
+It is a quasi-probability distribution because it can take on negative values, unlike a true probability distribution~\cite{Hillery:1983ms,case2008wigner}.